-TIME TO CHANGE CHANGING YOUR HORSES DIET SUCCESSFULLY
+TIME TO CHANGE

+CHANGING YOUR HORSES DIET SUCCESSFULLY

-Horse owners may, at some stage, find it necessary to change their horse's diet for reasons which might include changes in temperature, season, stage of growth or pregnancy and change in performance level.
+At some stage all horse owners will find it necessary to change a horse's diet for reasons which might include changes in temperature, season, stage of growth or pregnancy and change in performance level.

 When changing a horse's diet, however, great care should be taken both to avoid any digestive upsets and to give the new feed a chance to work.

-Whether it is the concentrated feed, the hay or the pasture that is to be changed, colic or laminitis could occur if the diet change is not planned properly and spread over a period of time.
+Whether it is the concentrated feed, the hay or the pasture that is to be changed, colic or Laminitis could occur if the diet change is not planned properly and spread over a period of time.

-The fermentation that occurs in the hindgut of the horse is a very complex and delicate process that can be disrupted by multiple factors, change being one of them.
+Fermentation occurs in the hindgut of the horse and it is not only complex but also a very delicate process.